-- Substantial improvements in the time it takes to lists the potential columns to include in an output table - Conversion updated with a new workflow and better performance as well as a new batch conversion utility to convert multiple files at once - Web output creation has been updated to include a necessary "Skip to Main" control for each generated page that improves the resulting web pages in terms of their accessibility. - Providing controls to cancel output table generation - Adjusted the Add Flows screen to indicate that assigning functional objects to a user defined flow is optional.
+- Sped up the process when changes are made and applied on the Inventory tab, especially noticeable for large architectures. - Substantial improvements in the time it takes to list the potential columns to include in an output table - Enhanced the elements pull-down on the Interfaces tab to sync with the Elements Filter button.
+So if I use the Elements Filter button to only show 5 elements then the pull-down will only show those 5 elements. - Conversion updated with a new workflow and better performance as well as a new batch conversion utility to convert multiple files at once - Web output creation has been updated to include a necessary "Skip to Main" control for each generated page that improves the resulting web pages in terms of their accessibility. - Providing controls to cancel output table generation - Adjusted the Add Flows screen to indicate that assigning functional objects to a user defined flow is optional.
 That said, if a user does assign functional objects to a user defined flow then those functional objects will be factored into the Build process.